Email Phishing: top tips to avoid phishing scams.

 Phishing attacks disguised as Catalyst IT

-This particular scheme involves the scammer posing as a Human Resource Manager that emails individuals on the pretence of recruiting for a position at Catalyst.
-After some initial job chat, the scammer goes on to suggest that the interested applicant needs to complete some training (in this case, Cisco training), in order to receive a final job offer.
-They then offer to register the candidate for the training, which will require a payment of $300.
+That particular scheme involved the scammer posing as a Human Resource Manager that emailed individuals on the pretence of recruiting for a position at Catalyst.
+After some initial job chat, the scammer went on to suggest that the interested applicant needs to complete some training (in that case it was Cisco training), in order to receive a final job offer.
+They then offered to register the candidate for the training, asking for a payment of $300.

-These emails looks very authentic – you could be forgiven for believing they are real.
+Those emails looked very authentic – you could be forgiven for believing they are real.

 Top tips to avoid phishing scams